-Vulnerable populations are groups and communities at a higher risk for poor health or longer recovery as a result of the barriers they experience to social, economic, political and environmental resources, as well as limitations due to illness or disability.
+Vulnerable populations are people who have existing vulnerabilities (regarding age, income, race, ethnicity, language, disability or mobility) that are often exacerbated during an emergency.
+These communities at a higher risk for poor health or longer recovery as a result of the barriers they experience to social, economic, political and environmental resources, as well as limitations due to illness or disability.